 - Take care to prevent sharp objects such as toys, buckles, garment studs and heels from coming into contact with your furniture as they may cause damage.
 We recommend you discourage domestic pets from climbing on or clawing upholstery.
 If snags do occur, do not pull them; instead, thread back in gently.

 - Avoid air pollution such as cigarette smoke and cooking fumes, which can cause fabric to fade or change color.

-- Avoid contact with chemicals such as household and baby wipes, hair and skin products, insect repellents and other cosmetics, and household cleaning materials other than those recommended, as these are likely to damage the surface.
+- Avoid contact with chemicals such as baby wipes (with the exception of our clever velvet), haircare and skincare products, insect repellents and other cosmetics, and household cleaning materials other than those recommended, as these are likely to damage the surface.

 - Take great care when unzipping covers and replace them correctly.
-Never force a zip and avoid trapping fabric when fitting or lifting items by the zips.
+Never force a zipper and avoid trapping fabric when fitting or lifting items by the zippers.